PHPCSStandards/PHP_CodeSniffer/.github/CONTRIBUTING.md

 If a sniff contains errors/warnings which can be auto-fixed, these fixers should also be tested.

-This is done by adding an additional test _case_ file with an extra `.fixed` extension for each test _case_ file which expects fixes.
+This is done by adding a test _case_ file with an extra `.fixed` extension for each test _case_ file which expects fixes.

 For example, if the above `Generic.NamingConventions.ConstructorName` would contain an auto-fixer, there should be an additional `src/Standards/Generic/Tests/NamingConventions/ConstructorNameUnitTest.inc.fixed` file containing the code as it is expected to be after the fixer has run.